FNREnterprises/cartControl/README.md

 - reference distances:
   - reference distances of the IR sensors are stored in the eeprom of the arduino.
-  - during setup the reference distances are sent to the cartControl (!Ac) and the cartControl updates the values in the shared dict. currently the reference values in the shared dict are not used by other processes
+  - during setup the reference distances are sent to the cartControl (!F2) and the cartControl updates the values in the shared dict for displaying them in the gui
   - through the cart gui a user can request a IR sensor test.
     The measured distances are sent back to the gui and added up to build an average within the cartGui process.
   - These averages can then be set by user action (button) as the new reference distances for the sensor